MemaroX/PyCompilerDesign/README.md

 ## Future Work

 The journey of `PyCompilerDesign` is continuous.
-We envision further enhancements to make the interaction with formal languages even more intuitive and powerful.
-Our roadmap includes:

--   **Regular Expression Integration:** **[DONE]** Seamless integration with regular expressions, allowing users to define automata directly from regex patterns and vice-versa.
+As the central reference for compiler design, its roadmap includes:

+-   **Integration of Lexical Analysis:** Incorporate and enhance the lexical analysis capabilities from `FirstTryCppCompiler` to provide a complete front-end for a C-like language.
+-   **Context-Free Grammar (CFG) Support:** Extend the library to support more complex language models, including pushdown automata and context-free grammars, building upon the theoretical foundations.
+-   **Parsing Techniques:** Implement various parsing algorithms (e.g., LL(1), LR(1)) to handle CFGs and generate parse trees.
+-   **Semantic Analysis:** Develop modules for type checking, symbol table management, and other semantic validation.
+-   **Intermediate Code Generation:** Implement generation of intermediate representations (e.g., Three-Address Code).
+-   **Optimization and Code Generation:** Explore techniques for code optimization and generation of target machine code.
 -   **Minimization Algorithms:** Implement classic DFA minimization algorithms (e.g., Myhill-Nerode theorem, partition refinement) to optimize automata for efficiency and elegance.
 -   **Advanced Visualization Features:** Explore dynamic visualization capabilities, such as animating state transitions during input processing, or generating interactive web-based visualizations.
 -   **Formal Verification Tools:** Integrate tools for formal verification, enabling users to prove properties about their automata, suchs as equivalence or language inclusion.
--   **Context-Free Grammar (CFG) Support:** Extend the library to support more complex language models, potentially including pushdown automata and context-free grammars.
 -   **Performance Optimization:** Continuously refine the underlying algorithms for enhanced performance, especially when dealing with very large or complex automata.
 -   **Web-Based Interface:** Investigate the development of a user-friendly web interface, allowing for visual FSM design, simulation, and analysis directly in a browser.